 The main issue with checking out documents is that people are forgetful.
 After all, who amongst us hasn’t put off returning that long-overdue library book?
 So basically, people forget what they’ve checked out, which inevitably leads to forgetting to check it back in.

-The ShareGate migration tool can crawl through your selected target to list all your checked-out documents, giving you a better idea of what’s going on with the documents in your environment.
+The ShareGate migration tool can crawl through your selected target to list all your checked-out documents, and shows you what documents are checked out.
 Once the report is finished running, you can use the information to guide your decision-making around these documents.

 You also have the option to check in all of your checked-out documents directly from the results screen, saving you from having to follow up on each document individually.